 Pisa Is More Than the Tower

-Most people photograph the Leaning Tower (entry to climb: €20; book ahead at opapisa.it), but the rest of the Piazza dei Miracoli is genuinely beautiful : the Cathedral (Duomo) is free to enter and architecturally stunning, and the circular Baptistery is one of the finest Romanesque buildings in Italy.
+Most people photograph the Leaning Tower (entry to climb: €20; book ahead at opapisa.it), but the rest of the Piazza dei Miracoli is beautiful: the Cathedral (Duomo) is free to enter and architecturally stunning, and the circular Baptistery is one of the finest Romanesque buildings in Italy.
 Allow two hours on the Piazza, then walk into central Pisa for lunch, which is far cheaper and more authentic than the tourist restaurants immediately beside the Tower.

 Last Train Times Are Critical

 Always check the last viable train from Florence Santa Maria Novella or Pisa Centrale back to Livorno that gets you to the ship in time.
-Allow at least 30 minutes extra on top of journey time for delays.
+Allow at least 30 minutes on top of journey time for delays.
 Italian regional trains are generally reliable but do run late on occasion.
 Missing the ship at Livorno means a taxi or private transfer chase to the next port, which can cost several hundred pounds.

 Frequently Asked Questions

-Walk or take a taxi (€10–€12) from the cruise terminal to Livorno Centrale station, then take a regional train to Florence Santa Maria Novella : journey time 80–100 minutes, cost approximately €10–€15 each way.
+Walk or take a taxi (€10 to €12) from the cruise terminal to Livorno Centrale station, then take a regional train to Florence Santa Maria Novella: journey time 80 to 100 minutes, cost approximately €10 to €15 each way.
 Trains run regularly.
-Pre-booked private transfers are also popular and cost around €150–€200 return for up to 4 passengers.
+Pre-booked private transfers are also popular and cost around €150 to €200 return for up to 4 passengers.

 Take the train from Livorno Centrale to Pisa Centrale (20 minutes, €4 each way), then either walk the 20 minutes to the Piazza dei Miracoli or take a short bus or taxi.
 Buy train tickets at station machines or online.
 The whole journey from ship to Tower is comfortably achievable in under an hour.

-Yes : tickets to climb the Leaning Tower are timed entry and should be booked ahead at opapisa.it, especially in July and August.
+Yes: tickets to climb the Leaning Tower are timed entry and should be booked ahead at opapisa.it, especially in July and August.
 Entry to the exterior of the Piazza dei Miracoli is free.
 The Cathedral (Duomo) entrance is free with any purchased ticket, and the Baptistery is an additional €9.
 Booking ahead prevents wasted time on the day.

-Lucca is a beautifully preserved walled Renaissance city about 30 km north-east of Livorno : closer than Florence and far less crowded.
+Lucca is a beautifully preserved walled Renaissance city about 30 km north-east of Livorno: closer than Florence and far less crowded.
 The city walls are intact and you can cycle or walk the full circuit on top of them.
 It is an excellent choice for cruisers who have already visited Florence or who want a more relaxed Tuscan day.
 Direct buses run from Livorno.

 No spam, ever.
 Unsubscribe anytime.

-Free Packing Checklist Weekly Port Guides Exclusive Deals Visa Updates
+Free Packing Checklist Weekly Port Guides Practical Money Tips Visa Updates